 As with packages, we split the code for a protected type into two different parts.

-The first part is the declaration of the protected type whilst a separate protected body is used for the implementation.
 Anything which we write in the declaration is the public interface to the protected type.

 We also implement any methods which we declared in the protected type declaration in the protected body.
 These methods are visible outside of the protected body.